Trump Retweets British Far-Right Group

 — Paul Joseph Watson (@PrisonPlanet) November 29, 2017

-Video shared by Britain First in the aftermath of a terror attack in April this year was tagged by the group’s leader, Paul Golding, as showing Muslims in London celebrating the attack.
+Videos shared by Britain First in the aftermath of a terror attack in April this year was tagged by the group’s leader, Paul Golding, as showing Muslims in London celebrating the attack.
 This turned out, almost immediately, to be a lie, with the footage having been taken from a 2009 video showing Pakistan cricket fans celebrating their team’s victory in a World Cup final.

 Britain First was founded in 2011 by Jim Dowson, a former Calvinist minister from Scotland with links to numerous far-right groups and to Loyalist terror groups in Northern Ireland.
 On his departure from the group, the leadership was taken over by Golding.
-Golding, for his part, was sentenced to eight weeks in prison in December 2016 for breaching a court order which forbade him from “entering any mosque or encouraging others to do so”, and received a further suspended sentence earlier this month for a violent assault.
+Golding, for his part, was sentenced to eight weeks in prison in December 2016 for breaching a court order which forbade him from “entering any mosque or encouraging others to do so,” and received a further suspended sentence earlier this month for a violent assault.

 After his release from prison in January, Golding released a video as described here byHuffington Post UK in which he swore revenge on politicians he deemed to be traitors, stating: